maynhile13105/cse15l-lab-reports/lab-report-1.md

 2) _With a path to a directory as an argument_

   ![image](https://github.com/maynhile13105/cse15l-lab-reports/assets/146885739/83995680-6e3b-4174-a019-40137ab2fcac)
-- The working directory was /home and it was not changed when the command was executed.
+- The working directory was /home/lecture1
 - The path we passed was a directory, so after the command was run, we received an output announcing that the path we passed was a directory.
 As the figure above shows.
 - This is not an error.